 The purpose of this policy is to avoid favoritism, the appearance of or potential for favoritism, and conflicts of interest and loyalty often associated with nepotism.
 Nepotism is inconsistent with the University’s longstanding policy of making employment decisions and other business decisions based solely on University needs and individual qualifications, skills, ability and performance.

 No University employee (faculty or staff), volunteer, or vendor may make, participate in, or attempt to influence employment or other business decisions involving a relative or pressure or cause others to do so.
-Therefore, there can be no direct reporting or supervisory relationship between relatives (as defined in this policy), and all employment decisions must be made by others.
+Therefore, there can be no direct reporting or supervisory relationship between relatives.
 For any situation which may have existed prior to the development of this policy, if an individual was assigned to a position that is under the supervision or control of a relative, who has or may have a direct effect on the individual’s progress or performance, or an individual is to be assigned to a position with the same immediate supervisor as a relative, a management plan must be devised and approved by the head of the organizational unit (e.g., Dean or Director) and Human Resources.

 A management plan is also required when an individual already assigned to a position becomes a relative of a supervisor, subordinate, or someone who works for the same immediate supervisor.